The Spanish letter A is pronounced “ah,” as in father or wander.

-Spanish pronunciation is what I like to call phonetic, meaning that according to the pronunciation rules, in a given use, each letter is always pronounced a certain way.
+Spanish pronunciation is phonemic, meaning that according to the pronunciation rules, in a given use, each letter is always pronounced a certain way.
 Many Spanish letters have only one pronunciation, making them especially easy to learn.
-But certain consonants have two or more pronunciations depending on where/how they are
+But certain consonants have two pronunciations depending on where/how they are used.
+That's what this lesson is about.
+Take a look at this summary of "dual-pronunciation" letters, and then click on the individual letters for more in-depth explanations.

 The traditional Spanish alphabet has 30 letters: the 26 letters in the English alphabet, plus 4 others.
 The letters that are the same are pronounced differently, so take a moment to learn the Spanish alphabet.